Purney/Purney/README.md

 ## Hi there 👋

+# About Me
+I'm a software developer with 5 years experience working with a range of technologies from C# to Javascript.
+Largely working with .NET Framework, but also building my own personal projects in NextJS

+# What am I currently working on?
+I'm currently working on an ecommerce platform that sells powerpoint quizzes, as well as a few other websites including a plumbing brochure site and another ecommerce platform for 3D printed goods.
 <!--
 **Purney/Purney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.